-Why WiFi is Essential in Education
+Why Wi-Fi is Essential in Education

 • Supporting 1:1 devices for personalised learning

-• Improving communication between teachers, students and staff
+• Improving communication between students

 • The gap between schools with and without EdTech